kafka-rust/kafka-rust/README.md

 ## New Home

-Proposing to move the repo to a new home: https://github.com/kafka-rust
+Welcome to kafka-rust's new home: https://github.com/kafka-rust

 ## Documentation